Last updated on December 19th, 2023 at 12:34 pm

-By December 2016, the first batch of 200,000 beneficiaries were deployed across Nigeria.
+By December 2016, the first batch of 200,000 beneficiaries was deployed across Nigeria.
 They all reported at their Places of Primary Assignment in January after the New Year holiday.

 And before the end of January 2016, beneficiaries received credit alerts for December while their January stipend came in a few days after.

 Today, N-Power is a shadow of itself.
 The coordinator of the programme, the Ministry of Humanitarian Affairs, Disaster Management and Social Development, now owns beneficiaries of the N-Power for two or three months’ salaries.